cataralina/graph/README.md

 ## Overview

-`graph` is a package based in ggplot2 developed to facilitate the creation of histograms to explore the distribution variables.
+`graph` is a package based in ggplot2 developed to facilitate the creation of histograms to explore the distribution of variables.
 The function `histogram()` displays the distribution of a single numeric variable through a histogram.

 ## Installation

-graph is not yet on CRAN. can install the package from GitHub using the following code:
+`graph` is not yet on CRAN, but you can install the package from GitHub using the following code:

 ``` r
 devtools::install_github("cataralina/graph")